Malaysian art: Folk costume

 Tattoo: The Dayaks of Borneo are known for their traditional method of tattooing, a hand tapping style method using two sticks.
 According to the Dayak culture, different motifs are used for different parts of the body, where the purpose of the tattoos is to protect the tattoo bearer or to signify certain events in their life.
 One of the most important motifs of Iban tattoo includes bungai terung (Bornean eggplant flower), which is the first tattoo an Iban individual would receive to mark the Iban tradition known as bejalai.
 Bejalai is a journey of knowledge and wisdom, where an individual would leave their longhouse to experience the world.

 Henna: Henna is a traditional temporary dye used to adorn the body, especially during weddings.
 In Malay culture, the malam berinai will be held the night before the wedding, where the bride will be adorned with elaborate henna patterns on her fingers and toes.
 This aesthetic art form is said to bring luck, beauty, and happiness to the bearer.
 The Malay wedding ceremony is considered to be "incomplete" if the bride does not adorn henna on her fingers.
 Even though the art originated from India, the use of henna on fingers and toes are considered a part of indigenous Malay culture.

 A wooden terompah used in Malaysian households in the past.

 Footwear: Terompah (wooden clogs) were a common sight in many Malaysian households in the past.
 Nowadays, there are only a handful of clog-makers left, mainly concentrated in cities like Penang and Malacca.
 Compared to the terompah, the colourful Nyonya kasut maniks are highly valued in Malaysia, and can cost thousands of ringgit.
-Kasut maniks are intricate and finely stitched, a testimony to the fine workmanship of yesteryears.
-The intricacy and fine workmanship of a pair of the beaded slipper is also a hallmark of highly accomplished Peranakan Nyonya as well as one of the requirements to get married in the past.
+Kasut maniks are intricate and finely stitched.
+The intricacy and fine workmanship of a pair of the beaded slipper was also considered a hallmark of a highly accomplished Peranakan Nyonya and was one of the requirements to get married in the past.

 Jewellery: Traditional Malaysian pieces of jewellery stitched to traditional dresses reflect the rich symbolism and design of the local craftsmen.
 In the contemporary era, Malaysian jewellery are mainly used in the form of anklets, bracelets, rings, necklaces, pendants, and earrings.
 Traditionally, Malay craftsmen would mould gold, silver, and brass to create these beautiful accessories.
 While in East Malaysia, wood, snail skin, bones, animal teeth and leather were used to the same effect.
 With modern technology, materials like pearls and pewter are also being used.